bpcmusic/synergy/teardown.md

 8. Remove the two nuts that hold the joystick in place, then remove the ground wire and then the final nut.
 Remove the joystick.
 Mark the top and store it away.
 9. Remove the two potentiometers by unscrewing the nuts that are on the front of the potentiometers.

 ####8.
-Misc.
+Panel & Misc.

+1. Carefully pop out the panel.
+Might have to softly tap on some of the screws that go through the wood body to loosen it up.
+Mine wanted to catch a bit on the wood around it and cause more problems - but I thankfully kept it under control.
-1. Finish up by removing the vent grill (noting its orientation).
+2. Finish up by removing the vent grill (noting its orientation).
-2. Check that the washers that sat under the keyboard assembly aren't loose - four of mine were.
+3. Check that the washers that sat under the keyboard assembly aren't loose - four of mine were.